 The CQ M4 and the Bushmaster M4’s of the Philippine Army aren’t interchangeable, however, although both models use the same magazines and can be fitted with new optics and parts.
 The exact number of CQ M4’s sent by China to Clark was never reported but the Philippine police do have a requirement for 27,000 carbines.

-A bolt action sniper rifle known as the “JS” was included in the same batch.
-It’s unclear if the 7.62x51mm or the 5.8x42mm variant was provided.
-The JS is best described as a Chinese attempt at imitating the UK’s Arctic Warfare Magnum.
+A bolt action sniper rifle known as the “JS” was included in the same batch chambered for 7.62x51mm ammunition.
+The JS is best described as a Chinese attempt at imitating the UK’s Arctic Warfare Magnum and is recognizable for its ergonomic stock.

 Whether or not Chinese weapons, including vehicles and helicopters, become a permanent part of the Philippine military’s arsenal remains to be seen.
 According to the defense ministry the small arms from China have to be inventoried first before these are issued.